NVIDIA/spark-rapids/docs/download.md

   * Qualification tool can provide advice on unaccelerated operations.
   * Improve user experience through CLI design.
   * Qualification tool provides configuration and migration recommendations for Dataproc and EMR.
+* Fixes Databricks build issues from the previous 23.08 release.

 For a detailed list of changes, please refer to the [CHANGELOG](https://github.com/NVIDIA/spark-rapids/blob/main/CHANGELOG.md).